 In the 1950s, in response to the growing involvement of the Federal government in the operation of our market economy, AISI opened its first Washington office.
 The government relations department was joined in Washington, DC by several other departments in 1969 and, by the end of 1974, the Institute had moved all of its operations to Washington, except for regional building codes offices.

 AISI has continued to adapt over the years to meet the needs of its members and the globalization and consolidation of the steel industry.
 Today, the Institute’s membership includes steel producers from Canada and Mexico, in addition to those from the United States.
-Still based in Washington, DC, the Institute has additional office locations in Pittsburgh and Detroit addressing an expanded mission.
+Still based in Washington, DC, the Institute has an additional office location in Detroit addressing an expanded mission.
 In addition to the continuation of its industry statistics and public policy programs, the Institute conducts research and development programs focused on energy efficiencies and environmental issues associated with the steelmaking process.
 These research programs, collaboratively funded and conducted by industry participants and, in some cases with the support of federal agencies,have broadened the industry’s knowledge base and have resulted in patented processes that have been put in commercial use.

 Additional information regarding the current activities of the Institute can be found throughout this website.
 Additional historical information about AISI and the United States iron and steel industry can be found at the Hagley Museum in Wilmington, Delaware.